-I have noted that this particular posting about our Filipino traits and values has been/is very popular among visitors and I guess the popularity stems from the desire of seriously concerned fellow Filipinos to: learn, have deeper understanding and find solutions to stop and reverse the national predicaments being inflicted on the lives of past and present generations of the native Filipino majority.
+I have noted that this particular posting about our Filipino traits and values has been/is very popular among visitors and I guess the popularity stems from the desire of seriously concerned fellow native Filipinos to: learn, have deeper understanding, find solutions to stop and reverse the national predicaments suffered and being inflicted on the lives of past, present and foreseeable future generations of our fellow native Filipino majority.

 With such understanding, it is hoped that it will lead to an appreciation and realization that a great part of the problem is ourselves.
 I think and believe that many of our national problems are created and/or heightened, knowingly or unknowingly, by our so-called Filipino Norm of Morality.